Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 4. **Hallucinations are Capacity Violations**: Generating beyond capacity produces form-constrained but content-unconstrained output
 5. **Hallucinations are Matching Failures**: Ambiguous prompts fail to uniquely match internal compressed representations, activating wrong or composite concepts—analogous to quantum superposition under weak measurement
 6. **Hallucinations are Decompression Failures**: Even correctly matched representations require room to reconstruct; over-filled contexts produce Kolmogorov garbage—structurally valid fragments that fail to cohere
-7. **Information Conservation**: You cannot output more information about a topic than was stored—the excess must come from the form prior, and that excess is hallucination
+7. **Information Conservation**: You cannot output more information about a topic than was stored or provided—the excess must come from the form prior, and that excess is hallucination
 8. **Geometric Distortion Accumulation**: Errors compound multiplicatively through the pipeline; each stage degrades fidelity geometrically, pushing representations off the truth manifold into hallucination space
 9. **Thermodynamic Equilibration**: Knowledge is potential energy (low entropy, constrained); the form prior is the thermal bath (high entropy, unconstrained); hallucination is thermalization—relaxation to maximum entropy when constraints fail
 10. **Noise as Error Correction**: Paradoxically, systems require optimal noise ($T^* > 0$) to correct mistakes—too little noise prevents exploration and self-correction; the Goldilocks zone enables error recovery while preserving signal